syncfusion-content/angular-docs/angular/Kanban/Getting-Started.md

 {% endhighlight %}

-The below code is to retrive data from service and assigned to Kanban datasource.
+The below code is to retrieve data from service and assigned to Kanban datasource.

 {% highlight js %}